matrix-org/matrix-spec-proposals/specification/modules/instant_messaging.rst

 Each `m.room.message`_ MUST have a ``msgtype`` key which identifies the type of message being sent.
 Each type has their own required and optional keys, as outlined below.
-If a client cannot display the given ``msgtype`` then it MUST display the fallback plain text ``body`` key instead.
+If a client cannot display the given ``msgtype`` then it SHOULD display the fallback plain text ``body`` key instead.

 {{msgtype_events}}